 We only include books here that one of the team have actually read.
 We are very happy to add other books that relate to health and wellbeing for autistic people.
 If you would like to send a copy for review please contact us here.

-Books we have found helpful in learning more about health and wellbeing in the context of autism
+Books we have found helpful in learning more about autistic health and wellbeing

 Dr Luke Beardon: Autism and Asperger Syndrome in Adults (2017, Sheldon Press)

 “Dr Luke Beardon examines aspects of adult life, including further and higher education, employment, dating and parenthood, and what they mean for autistic people.
 Autism and Asperger Syndrome in adults is written for autistic children, teenagers and adults, their families and friends, and all professionals interested in autism.”

 This is a fantastically helpful book, it is written sensitively, kindly, and with with great understanding of how challenges such as unhelpful sensory environments, masking, exhaustion and a lack of self-understanding can disrupt our wellbeing.
 A full chapter is dedicated to anxiety, which makes essential reading not just for autistic people but anyone in an autistic person’s life.